2025 Summary of Services

 1 center-based program building & 2 off-site locations with 12 total classrooms

-110 CCRESA special education staff members serve the region
+110 CCRESA special education staff members serving the region

 General education services include instructional coaching, professional development, behavioral mental health services, and support with Multi-Tiered System of Supports (MTSS) and school improvement.